What Is a SEP IRA for Employees?

 SEP IRA participants must be at least age 21 with no maximum age limits.
-However, participants have to start taking RMDs starting at age 72 (Age 70 1/2 if you reach 70 1/2 before January 1, 2020).
+However, participants have to start taking RMDs starting at age 73.

 SEP IRA Contribution Deadline

-A SEP-IRA can be established for the prior year and contributions made through April 15 or October 15 of that year.
-You may fund the account and contribute until April 15 or October 15 of the following year.
+A SEP-IRA can be established for the prior year, and contributions made through April 15 or October 15 of that year.
+Likewise, you may fund the account and contribute until April 15 or October 15 of the following year.